Madge Allsop: Film and television

 Dame Edna (belatedly) publicly acknowledged the death of Madge in her 2019 TV special Dame Edna Rules The Waves, first broadcast on BBC1, December 31, 2019.
 During the show, Dame Edna attempts to dispose of Madge's ashes from the porthole of her luxury yacht, The Ocean Widow, but is prevented from doing so to protect the environment.
-Madge's last will and testament insisted that Dame Edna took on the care of her sister Mabel, who has now become Dame Edna's silent sidekick, sticking labels on her celebrity guests.
-Mabel is portrayed by British actress Anne Rason.
+Madge's last will and testament insisted that Dame Edna took on the care of her sister Mabel, who was Dame Edna's silent sidekick, sticking labels on her celebrity guests for this one-off programme.
+Mabel was portrayed by British actress Anne Rason.

 In Print

 Madge Allsop has been referenced in a number of books written by Barry Humphries since the mid-1970s.
 Photographs of Madge (as portrayed by Madeleine Orr) appeared in Dame Edna's Coffee Table Book (1976) and The Sound of Edna: Dame Edna's Family Songbook (1979).
 Because of Orr's death from cancer that same year, Madge was subsequently portrayed in Humphries' next book, Dame Edna's Beside Companion (1982), by an unidentified stand-in, whose entire head was concealed by bandages.
 For the purposes of the narrative, this was explained away by the claim that "Madge" had recently undergone cosmetic surgery.

 The character of Madge Allsop figured prominently in the book My Gorgeous Life (1989), which, although written by Humphries, was purported to be an autobiography of Dame Edna herself.
 The book provides much background to Madge and Edna's ongoing friendship, and includes a detailed account of the death of Madge's husband, Douglas Allsop, whilst on their honeymoon in Rotorua.
 In the line drawings that illustrate the book (drawn by John Richardson), the young Madge is depicted as a recognizable caricature of Emily Perry.